-At all 3 locations weekly consultation of eye patients takes place with the help of local nurses.
-For eye operations we refer to the capital Bissau.
+Weekly consultation of eye patients takes place with the help of local nurses.

-Children, or older people with physical disabilities are helped with a wheelchair, crutches or medicines.
+Children or elderly with a physical disability are helped with a wheelchair, crutches or medicines.

-People with epilepsy are supported with medication, education or vocational training.
+People with epilepsy are helped through medication, education and vocational training.

 More than 90 deaf children are taught by a teacher who knows sign language.
 The children live with relatives as much as possible.
 When that is not possible, they live in the centre of CBR Effata.

 50 teenagers with a disability learn a skill after school such as a carpenter, tailor or welder.
 When they have finished their traineeship, they are helped to start a business independently.